 - Inclusionary Housing: The City conducted a residential sector feasibility study (study) as a part of the Housing and Community Investment Study (HCIS) process.
 The study presents an economic analysis to evaluate the financial feasibility of various new construction residential product types and densities, and the cost for developers to comply with an onsite affordable housing obligation through application of an inclusionary housing ordinance.
 The study concludes that an inclusionary mechanism 10% low, or 5% low and 5% very low would be economically infeasible for all but one housing product type (for-sale townhomes) analyzed.
 The City staff included revisions to the draft housing element to address further study and research on inclusionary mechanisms, including land value recapture (Program 2.9 Inclusionary Housing Assessment). - Housing Commission/Advisory Committee: The City of Escondido discontinued its Housing Commission due to lack of funding (primarily a result of the dissolution of redevelopment).
 The Housing Commission's responsibility included outreach and coordination of housing programs.
-In 2021, the City Council established a Housing Subcommittee, comprised of two councilmembers, and with staff support from the City Manager's Office, the City Clerk, the City Attorney's Office, and Community Development Department.
+In 2021, the City Council established the Housing Subcommittee, an ad hoc committee comprised of two councilmembers, a representative from the City Manager's Office, the City Clerk, counsel from the City Attorney's Office, and the Director of Community Development.
 The Housing Subcommittee's purpose is to discuss pertinent housing issues within the City and convey information to City staff on such matters.
-At the most recent housing subcommittee meeting, held on April 21, 2022, the topics discussed included an update on the 6th cycle housing element process, and a presentation by the City's qualified fair housing service provider, the Legal Aid Society of San Diego. - Affordable Housing Trust Fund: The draft East Valley Specific Plan would include development of an Affordable Housing Trust Fund to assist in the delivery of affordable housing within the Plan Area.
-Likewise, an in-lieu fee for development proposed below minimum density thresholds would be used by the trust fund to develop moderate- and low-income housing developments. - Review Periods/Public Participation: In response to concerns regarding review periods of revised drafts and the need for additional public participation, the City has voluntarily provided a 30-day review period on this revised draft of the housing element, and will discuss the revisions at the regularly scheduled planning commission meeting on May 10th to inform the planning commission and general public of draft revisions included in the housing element.
+At the most recent housing subcommittee meeting, held on April 21, 2022, the topics discussed included an update on the 6th cycle housing element process, and presentation by the City's qualified fair housing provider, the Legal Aid Society of San Diego. - Affordable Housing Trust Fund: The draft East Valley Specific Plan would include development of an Affordable Housing Trust Fund to assist in the delivery of affordable housing within the Plan Area.
+Likewise, an in-lieu fee for development proposed below minimum density thresholds would be used by the trust fund to develop moderate- and low-income housing developments. - Review Periods/Public Participation: Subsequent to the August 2021 adoption, and in response to concerns regarding review periods of revised drafts and the need for additional public participation, the City provided a voluntary 30-day review period on the initial revised draft of the housing element in May 2022, and held a public meeting on May 10th at the regularly scheduled planning commission to inform the planning commission and general public of revisions included in the draft housing element.
+Subsequent revisions to the May 2022 draft included additional